Christian Louboutin: Turnover and prices

 In his first year of business, Louboutin sold 200 pairs of shoes.
 It has since become an internationally recognized brand.
-The United States accounts for 52 per cent of Louboutin's sales; Europe, the Middle East and Russia, 30 per cent; and Asia 18 per cent.
+The United States accounts for 52 per cent of Louboutin's sales, while Europe, the Middle East and Russia account for 30 per cent and Asia the remaining 18 per cent.
 Of the firm's $300 million in annual revenue, 95% comes from shoes, with the remainder derived from purses and handbags.
 They expect the volume of handbags to eventually represent 20% of their annual sales.

 In 2009, wholesale purchases represented 88% of the business.
-Overseas, the company has partnered with Pedder Group of Hong Kong, China for distribution in their Asian markets and the Chalhoub Group of the United Arab Emirates for their representation in the Middle East.
+Overseas, the company has partnered with Pedder Group of Hong Kong for distribution in their Asian markets and the Chalhoub Group of the United Arab Emirates for their representation in the Middle East.

-As of March 2012, the firm employed 420 staff members (referred to as Loubi's Angels) around the world.
-Most of the footwear is manufactured and produced at his factory in Milan, but he also maintains a small atelier on Rue Jean-Jacques Rousseau, for private customers and one-of-a-kind creations.
+As of March 2012, Louboutin employed 420 shoemakers (referred to as Loubi's Angels).
+The footwear is manufactured and produced exclusively at his factory in Milan.
+He also maintains a small atelier on Rue Jean-Jacques Rousseau, for private customers and one-of-a-kind creations.

-Louboutins can sell from $500 and up, with crystal-encrusted pairs costing up to $6,000.
+Louboutins can sell from $700 and up, with crystal-encrusted pairs exceeding $6,000.
 The base price for a custom-made pair of Louboutin is $4,000.
 If the style already exists, it is standard price plus 30%.